-We suggest creating a simple scenario that “knows” how many times a user called a number.
-You will need:
+In this article, we create a simple scenario that “knows” how many times a user called a number.

 We declare a variable to make a comparison between a call counter and the initial value possible.
 Then we try to retrieve the totalCalls value from the application storage.
 If there is no value, we create such a variable in the storage: